top of page

 Spanish Colonial Period

 The arrival of the Spanish colonizers in the 16th century brought profound changes to Filipino jewelry.
 Indigenous designs merged with European influences, resulting in a new wave of jewelry-making that reflected both Filipino identity and Spanish aesthetics.
 The Spaniards introduced religious motifs, including rosaries, medallions, and crosses, transforming jewelry into expressions of Catholic devotion.
+During this period, it became common to gift a pair of earrings or other matching jewelry items as symbols of devotion or status.

 Filigree work, a delicate technique of shaping fine metal threads into intricate patterns, became a hallmark of this era, blending traditional Filipino craftsmanship with European artistry.
 Jewelry-making flourished, particularly in regions like Pampanga and Cebu, where artisans honed their skills in creating religious and decorative pieces.